Theory

 Same template, different score choices.

-AIPW template choose a score, then add correction Raw score f(X) = m(X) Standard AIPW baseline Scaled score f(X) = λ m(X) PPI++ special case Linear calibration f(X) = a + b m(X) Affine recalibration Monotone calibration f(X) = g(m(X)) Flexible recalibration
+AIPW template choose a score, then add correction Raw score f(X) = m(X) Standard AIPW baseline Scaled score f(X) = λ m(X) PPI++ special case Linear calibration f(X) = a + b m(X) Affine calibration Monotone calibration f(X) = g(m(X)) Flexible calibration

 Standard AIPW uses the raw score.
-PPI is the inefficient unlabeled-only variant.
-PPI++ searches over scaled versions of that score.
+PPI uses the unlabeled-only plug-in form.
+PPI++ searches over scaled versions of the score.

 Calibration